Inference of a time delay in stochastic systems: Perturbation and deep learning-based approach -- Methodology

-When training the network, we choose a delay time range as well as the range of the remaining parameters [e.g., for the linear system this means a large number of combinations of the parameters $k_a$, $k_b$ and $\tau$, each parameter set consists of a tuple $(\tau_\mathrm{node}, k_a, k_b)$, where all are discrete values within the parameter range].
+When training the network, we choose a range of delay times as well as a range of remaining parameters.
+For the linear system this implies a large number of combinations of the parameters $k_a$, $k_b$ and $\tau$, i.e., each parameter set consists of a tuple $(\tau_\mathrm{node}, k_a, k_b)$, where all are discrete values within the parameter range.
 The delay times are represented in the output nodes of the neural network.
 For each $\tau_\mathrm{node}$, the training is then carried out for many combinations of the remaining parameters.
-This makes the inference results robust, which means that the specific combination of parameters is of minor importance for the inference accuracy of the trained network~\cite{fawaz_deep_2019}.
+This makes the inference results robust, with the consequence that the specific combination of parameters is of minor importance for the inference accuracy of the trained network~\cite{fawaz_deep_2019}.

-Since the goal is to be able to infer time delay from noisy time series data, we train the network on several noise realizations for each of the parameter combinations (of the order of 100 realizations depending on the complexity of the involved delayed and instantaneous forces).
+Since the goal is to be able to infer time delay from noisy time series data, we train the network on several noise realizations for each of the parameter combinations.
+Specifically, we employ of the order of 100 realizations depending on the complexity of the involved delayed and instantaneous forces.